 that either:

-the consumed energy provided for a basic meter in a network section is within the consumed energy validation range for basic meters in that network section determined by AEMO under clause 3.6.10; or
+the consumed energy provided for a non-daily metered delivery point in a network section is within the relevant consumed energy validation range for determined by AEMO under clause 3.6.10; or

-no consumed energy validation range has been determined by AEMO under clause 3.6.10 for basic meters in the relevant network section; and
+no consumed energy validation range has been determined by AEMO under clause 3.6.10 for non-daily metered delivery points in the relevant network section; and

 that either:

-the consumed energy provided for an interval meter a network section is within the consumed energy validation range for interval meters in that network section determined by AEMO under clause 3.6.10; or
+the consumed energy provided for a daily metered delivery point in a network section is within the relevant consumed energy validation range determined by AEMO under clause 3.6.10; or

-no consumed energy validation range has been determined by AEMO under clause 3.6.10 for interval meters in the relevant network section.
+no consumed energy validation range has been determined by AEMO under clause 3.6.10 for daily metered delivery points in the relevant network section.

 If AEMO cannot confirm any of the matters listed in paragraph (a) then the data provided under clause 3.6.6 will be rejected.